lnewmeye/mcmc_lab/doc/mcmc_lab2.md

 	603: ArnoldPalmer 5.906160; 90% interval: (4.175071, 7.775270)
 	604: TimTims 8.005877; 90% interval: (5.403571, 10.580965)

 Since there are far to many results to report, the following are a few plots that demonstrate that the model is reaching stead-state and is mixing well.
-The burn period runs for 500 samples

 ![Hyper Parameter Burn-in Plots](../img/golfer/hyper_burn.png)